tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 | 5201  | TCP     | Accept | IPerf3                    |
 | 4001  | TCP     | Accept | IPFS Swarm port           |

-To modify the ports that are accessable from CJDNS simply modify the `cjdns` tables (see the Firewall module for more details)
+To modify the ports that are accessable from CJDNS modify the `cjdns` *table* in the IPv6 firewall config file. (see the Firewall module for more details)

 ## Yggdrasil subnetting